GGboywx/CSTFSeg/README.md

 Access Link: [data_download link]

-Description: The dataset contains [Number] pairs of high-resolution Sentinel-2 imagery and pixel-level annotations, covering diverse tidal flat morphologies across China's coastline.
+Description: The dataset contains [1136] pairs of high-resolution Sentinel-2 imagery and pixel-level annotations, covering diverse tidal flat morphologies across China's coastline.

 Note: You need a valid GEE account to access and download the data.